thinkverse/laracasts-quizzes/README.md

 ## Contribute

-Did a miss a quiz?
-Feel free to open a PR and add it. 👍
+Found a missing guiz?
+Feel free to open a PR and add it to the list. 👍

 ---